madickinson/Books-Read/Reading-List.md

 - Ash, Mel. *The Zen of Recovery.* 1 edition.
 New York, NY: TarcherPerigee, 1993.
 Print.

-- Tzu, S. (1971) The art of war (Samuel Griffith translation).
-London: Oxford University Press.
+- Tzu, S. (1971) *The Art of War (Samuel Griffith translation).* London: Oxford University Press.

+- Senge, Peter M. *The Fifth Discipline: The Art & Practice of The Learning Organization.* Revised & Updated edition.
+New York: Doubleday, 2006.
+Print.

 ##Fiction